jrie/kisslib/README.md

 ### Tested working on
 * Debian Sid/Unstable and Stretch/Testing (Tested @ 28.12.2016)
-* Debian Jessie/Stable requires "kisslib-jessie" or related "kisslib-jessie.c" due to earlier library versions (28.12.2016)
+* Debian Jessie/Stable requires "kisslib-jessie" or related "kisslib-jessie.c" due to earlier library versions (@28.12.2016)
-* more to come...
+* Fedora Workstation 25 - and can run with the "kisslib" binary (@29.12.2016)

 ### File support and usage